stefanspasov/Snoo/README.md

 # Snoo

-Snoo is a Reddit client that displays some information about reddit entries.
+Snoo is a Reddit client that displays basic information about reddit entries such as title, subreddit and score.
+The entries could opened in the browser.